 Wal-Mart isn't a behemoth in every business.
 Costco is the nation's largest wholesale club operator (ahead of Wal-Mart's SAM'S CLUB).
-The firm operates more than 640 membership warehouse stores.
-Primarily under the Costco Wholesale banner, it serves some 71 million members in 40-plus US states, as well as in Australia, Canada, Japan, Mexico, Puerto Rico, South Korea, Taiwan, and the UK.
+It operates more than 660 membership warehouse stores.
+Primarily under the Costco Wholesale banner, it serves more than 71 million members in 40-plus US states, as well as in Australia, Canada, Japan, Mexico, Puerto Rico, South Korea, Taiwan, and the UK.
 Stores offer discount prices on an average of about 4,000 products (many in bulk packaging), ranging from alcoholic beverages and appliances to fresh food, pharmaceuticals, and tires.
 Certain club memberships also offer products and services, such as car and home insurance, mortgage and real estate services, and travel packages.

 It generates revenue from six major categories: sundries, hardlines, softlines, food, fresh food, and ancillary and other.
 It generates more than half of its revenue, 56% in fact, from sundries, food, and fresh food.
 That explains the numerous food sample stations provided to peckish consumers throughout the stores.

 Sales and Marketing

 The company aims to offer its members a broad range of high-quality merchandise at consistently lower prices than they can find elsewhere.
 Its merchandising strategy is to limit certain items to fast-selling models, sizes, and colors.
 By doing this, Costco is able to limit its number of stock keeping units (SKUs) to about 3,700 per warehouse while discount retailers, supermarkets, and supercenters carry many more.